 Numerous batches of Rafale fighters have been ordered by the French Armed Forces, covering a total of 192 aircraft for the French Air and Space Force and for the French Navy.
 Several export contracts have been signed with:

 Capabilities are developed incrementally, and released in packages (“standards”).
 The first release (standard F1) featured only air-to-air capabilities.
-It became operational in 2004 with the French Navy on RAFALEs launched from the Charles de Gaulle nuclear aircraft-carrier during operation “Enduring Freedom”.
+It became operational in 2004 with French Navy Rafales launching from the Charles de Gaulle nuclear aircraft-carrier during operation “Enduring Freedom”.

 The second capability release (standard F2) entered service in the French Air Force and in the French Navy in 2006.
-It provided the RAFALE with its true “OMNIROLE” capability for air-to-air and air-to-ground missions.
+It provided the Rafale with true “Omnirole” capabilities for air-to-air and air-to-ground missions.

 Standard F3 is the current release.
-It has been qualified by the French MoD in 2008.
-It adds air reconnaissance with the AREOS recce pod, anti-ship with the AM39 EXOCET (implemented in RAFALE B, C, and M), and the nuclear capability with the ASMPA.
-The first RAFALE F3 was delivered to the French Air Force Operational Evaluation Centre (CEAM) in mid-2008 at Mont-de- Marsan AFB, in full accordance with the contracted delivery schedule.
+It was qualified by the French MoD in 2008.
+It adds air reconnaissance with the AREOS recce pod, anti-ship with the AM39 EXOCET (implemented in Rafale B, C, and M), and the nuclear capability with the ASMPA.
+The first Rafale F3 was delivered to the French Air Force Operational Evaluation Centre (CEAM) in mid-2008 at Mont-de- Marsan Air Base, in full accordance with the contracted delivery schedule.